komalsrathi/git-guide/README.rst

 Introduction
 ============

-Guide/Solutions to general problems while using git.
+Guide/Solutions to general problems while using git...